openwdl/wdl/SPEC.md

 * `memory`: The allocated memory in bytes as an `Int`.
 Must be greater than `0`.
 * `gpu`: An `Array[String]` with one specification per allocated GPU.
 The specification is execution engine-specific.
 If no GPUs were allocated, then the value must be an empty array.
 * `fpga`: An `Array[String]` with one specification per allocated FPGA.
 The specification is execution engine-specific.
 If no FPGAs were allocated, then the value must be an empty array.
 * `disks`: A `Map[String, Int]` with one entry for each disk mount point.
-The key is the mount point and the value is the amount of disk space allocated in bytes.
+The key is the mount point and the value is the initial amount of disk space allocated, in bytes.
+The execution engine must, at a minimum, provide one entry for each disk mount point requested, but may provide more.
+The amount of disk space available for a given mount point may increase during the lifetime of the task (e.g., autoscaling volumes provided by some cloud services).
 * `attempt`: The current task attempt.
 The value must be `0` the first time the task is executed, and incremented by `1` each time the task is retried (if any).
 * `return_code`: An `Int?` whose value is initially `None` and is set to the value of the `command`'s return code.
 The value is only guaranteed to be defined in the `output` section.
 * `meta`: An `Object` containing a copy of the task's `meta` section, or the empty `Object` if there is no `meta` section or if it is empty.